ewaldmire/ascender/docs/docsite/rst/userguide/project-sign.rst

 	If the above command produces no output, or one line of output that states, ``trustdb was created``, then you do not have a secret key in your default keyring.
 In this case, refer to `How to create GPG keypairs`_ to learn how to create a new keypair before proceeding.
 If it produces output other than that, you have a valid secret key and are ready to move on to using ``ansible-sign``.

-Add a GPG key to Ascender
+Add a GPG key to climber
 ----------------------

-In order to use the GPG key for content singing and validation in Ascender, you must add it running the following command in the CLI:
+In order to use the GPG key for content singing and validation in climber, you must add it running the following command in the CLI:

 ::